kleprevost/hardcidr.com/content/posts/saladcatupdate.md

 ## Conclusion

 I'm a big fan of Salad's latest pricing update - it's possible to a 1 TH/s of MD5 password cracking for $1.5/hr, which is insane.
-This could also be a great way to recover old Bitcoin wallet passwords as well - $40 worth of Salad Cloud credits should be able to crack any 8-character wallet.dat password.